 Because humidity and temperature maintain a direct relation, changes in temperature reflect in humidity levels and vice versa.
 Cleanrooms aid control of temperature and humidity swings by recirculating up to 80% of room air.
 Preconditioned air, once filtered and recirculated offers a higher degree of control and efficiency than once through systems that pull in 100% new air.

 Preventing Powdery Mildew

-Cleanrooms prevent powdery mildew (PM) and tight vapor pressure gradients with air flow and humidity control.
-Well engineered air flow systems avoid recirculating airborne pathogens with HEPA filtration systems.
+Cleanrooms prevent powdery mildew (PM) with tight vapor pressure gradients, air flow and humidity control.
+Well engineered air flow systems with HEPA filtration avoid recirculating airborne pathogens and fungal spores.
 Laminar flows minimize the congregation of dirty air, smooth thermal gradients, and regulate humidity variation during air changes.
 The result is a stabilized pressure that moves air methodically through a canopy.
 Evaporation and temperature variation is more methodical, therefore pressure variance is less pronounced and more controlled.
 Oscillating fans spread contamination throughout a space, therefore sacrificing cleanliness.
 Laminar air flow is filtered and recirculated with precision, thus contamination is avoided before pesticide application is required.

 How Optimizing Vapor Pressure Deficit Improves Cleanliness for Cannabis Cultivation